I hope you enjoy this blog post.

-A Guide to the Cartier Rings Collections
+A Complete Guide to Cartier Rings Collections as of 2024

 A Brief History of Cartier

 Founded in Paris, France in 1847 by Louis-François Cartier, the Cartier brand has been synonymous with prestigious jewellery design and royalty since its creation King Edward VII referred to Cartier as the ‘king of jewellers’, ordering 27 tiaras from the jeweller in 1904.
 This royal warrant spread like wildfire, making Cartier to jewellery du jour for royal families around the world.

 While Cartier was sold on from the family in 1964, the business has continued to grow from strength to strength, with instantly iconic designs, incredible quality work and exceptional standards maintained over more than 100 years of service.

 While Cartier was first noticed for the creation of high-quality wristwatches, they quickly diversified into brooches, bracelets and rings – including the Cartier engagement ring of Grace Kelly in 1956, with a stunning 12-carat emerald cut diamond.

 The History of Cartier Rings

 Cartier is often associated with their incredible statement necklaces of elegant wristwatches.
 But their formidable selection of beautiful, elegant and luxurious Cartier gold rings and silver Cartier rings for men and women shouldn’t be overlooked.

 As a jeweller, it’s no surprise that Louis-François Cartier was also an expert craftsman when it comes to Cartier diamond rings, with the Cartier Trinity Ring tracing its origins back to 1924 – one of Cartier’s oldest known collections.